Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Full Phase Space: ML Predictions

-The full phase-space for all stars is required in order to fully understand the internal structure and kinematics of the galaxy.
+The full phase space for all stars is required in order to fully understand the internal structure and kinematics of the galaxy.
 Therefore, distances, $D$, and line-of-sight velocities, $\vlos$, must be derived and combined with PMs and sky coordinates.
 However, and despite its high astrometric performance, \Gaia parallax precision does not allow to derive distances for Sgr stars.
-Neither can the $\vlos$ be studied through \Gaia in detail: the tip of Sgr RGB is located at $G\sim14$, one magnitude below the nominal limiting magnitude with \Gaia $\vlos$ measurements, which results in only a handful of Sgr stars with $\vlos$ scattered along the sky.
+Nor can the $\vlos$ be studied through \Gaia in detail; the tip of the Sgr red giant branch (RGB) is located at $G\sim14$, one magnitude below the nominal limiting magnitude with \Gaia $\vlos$ measurements, which results in only a handful of Sgr stars with $\vlos$ scattered along the sky.

 To overcome this, we have made use of ML models to derive such quantities for each individual star in our sample.
 Generally speaking, a model, $f(\mathbf{x})$, is trained over a sample on the dependence of a variable $y_\mathrm{true}$ to a set of independent variables, $\mathbf{x}$, to predict such variable, $y_\mathrm{pred}$, from a different sample of $\mathbf{x}$.